-Refrigerated trucks serve the same purpose whether the product is poultry, meat, seafood, produce, ice cream, or flowers — to keep product at the precise temperature that’s acceptable for the recipient.
-To do otherwise would be ruinous, both to the transporter and its client.
+Refrigerated trucks serve the same purpose whether the product is poultry, meat, seafood, produce, ice cream, or flowers — to keep the product at the precise temperature acceptable for the recipient.
+To do otherwise would be ruinous to the transporter and its client.

-With so much at stake, how can fleet managers protect their organization’s reputation and bottom line?
+How can fleet managers protect their organization’s reputation and bottom line with so much at stake?
 Avoid making these six mistakes when ordering new refrigerated trucks:

 “A standard, plywood-lined 24-foot van body might be 23 feet 9 inches on the inside, but a refrigerated truck might only be 23 feet, depending on the insulation package, the doors, and other various features of that specific truck,” Duford said.
 “So, if a client is looking for a truck that can accommodate forklift-pallet loading, and is looking to be able to load two pallets side-by-side inside the box, you might not make it with a five-inch insulation wall.
 But, if you reduce the insulation 1 or 2 inches to accommodate the pallets side-by-side, you might not have enough insulation to keep a product frozen.”

 2. Selecting the Wrong Rear Door

 “A fleet manager may choose roll-up doors versus hinged doors for ease of use, but may not properly consider the loss of insulation value over time with the roll-up doors,” said Rich Barrett, truck product manager for Thermo King, a producer of temperature and climate control products for the transportation industry.
 “This can mean higher operating costs or temperature control problems if the refrigeration unit isn’t properly sized to accommodate the loss of insulation value.
 An alternative would be to consider hinged doors that will better maintain their insulation performance over time.”